EllaTheCat/dopamine-2020/README.md

 overnight.
 Eggs, omelettes.

 ## Multiple machines, one config
-Posts on /r/i3wm show there's quite a demand for this.
-It is going to happen, but not at first release in June, because things need to shake down and stabilise first.
+It is going to happen, but things need to shake down and stabilise first.

 For this to work, "make" must be run before i3.
 One way is to log out, drop to the Linux console, run "make" and then either log in again or